Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Invariant Measures and Ergodicity

 \section{Invariant Measures and Ergodicity}

-In this section, we discuss the existence and uniqueness of invariant measures and ergodicity results for the stochastic convective Brinkman-Forchheimer equations \eqref{32}.
+In this section, we discuss the existence and uniqueness of invariant measures and ergodicity results for the stochastic convective Brinkman-Forchheimer equations \eqref{32} on bounded domains.
+The reason for restricting ourselves to bounded domains is that we are using compact Sobolev embedding to prove the result of this section.

 Let us first provide the definitions of invariant measures, ergodic, strongly mixing and exponentially mixing invariant measures.
 Let $\X$ be a Polish space (compete separable metric space). \begin{definition} A probability measure $\upeta$ on $(\X,\mathscr{B}(\X))$ is called \emph{an invariant measure or a stationary measure} for a given transition probability function $\mathrm{P}(t,\x,\d \y)$ if it satisfies for all $\A\in\mathscr{B}(\X)$ and $t>0$.
 Equivalently, if for all $\varphi\in \mathrm{C}_b(\X)$ (the space of bounded continuous functions on $\X$), and all $t\geq 0$, where the Markov semigroup $(\mathrm{P}_t)_{t\geq 0}$ is defined by